-With the income derived from our livelihood projects: planting rice to the agricultural lot pawned to us and the backyard piggery, we can now see positive changes in our living condition, Rizalita said.
+"With the income derived from our livelihood projects: planting rice to the agricultural lot pawned to us and the backyard piggery, we can now see positive changes in our living condition," Rizalita said.
 According to her, their monthly income now ranges from P30,000-40,000.00 and that they already finished paying the motorcycle with side car which they use in their business.
 Their second motorcycle, which is being used as school service for their children, is now on the second year of payment.
 "Our children are now comfortable in going to school because they don't have to walk very far," Rizalita said.

 The construction of our three-bedroom house is now underway, Rizalita said with a happy note on her voice.
-Although their present dwelling is made of cogon and sawali, it is a far cry from the one they used to have, Rizalita said.
-She recalled that during rainy days they experienced said.
-She recalled that during rainy days they experienced uncomfortable nights when the strong rain would usually rouse them from sleep and soaked with rain.

-They could not afford electricity so a lampara (improvised lamp) was all they had that time.
-They can now afford to home appliances such as TV set and DVD player, electric fans, beds with mattresses, rice cooker and other small gadgets.
+Although their present dwelling is made of cogon and sawali, it is a far cry from the one they used to have, Rizalita added.
+They used a lampara before but now they already have some appliances such as TV set and DVD player, electric fans, beds with mattresses, rice cooker and some electronic gadgets.

-Rizalita added that she has gained confidence in dealing with people and can now express her ideas without fear of being rebuffed.
+Rizalita said that she has gained confidence in dealing with people and can now express her ideas without fear of being rebuffed.
 She has to attribute this to the Family Development Sessions (FDS) and the trainings and seminars that she attended as a parent leader of the Pantawid Pamilya.
 As a result, she was elected as classroom secretary for her two sons enrolled in Grades IV and V. She is also one of the Barangay Health Workers in their community and was elected president of the Self-Employment Assistance Kaunlaran (SKA) because of her remarkable ideas during the Business Management Training (BMT) held in their town.